ibm-cloud-docs/dl/order-connect.md

 Make sure that you review the following considerations before ordering Direct Link Connect:

 * {{site.data.keyword.cloud_notm}} highly recommends that a second, diverse direct link be established to prevent outages, whether unplanned, or planned due to maintenance.
 For more information, see [Models for diversity and redundancy](/docs/dl?topic=dl-models-for-diversity-and-redundancy-in-direct-link).
 * All subnets of the VPC or classic network will be connected to the direct link.
 When creating VPCs, make sure to create the VPCs with non-overlapping prefixes and unique subnets.

-To ensure successful connectivity with the classic infrastructure, do not use IP addresses for your VPCs in the `10.0.0.0/14`, `10.200.0.0/14`, `10.198.0.0/15`, and `10.254.0.0/16` blocks.
+   To ensure successful connectivity with the Classic infrastructure, do not use IP addresses for your VPCs in the `10.0.0.0/14`, `10.200.0.0/14`, `10.198.0.0/15`, and `10.254.0.0/16` blocks.
+These ranges are owned by IBM teams and if you Otherwise, you might not be able to use existing or future services over the back-end network.
+Also, IBM might change routing of prefixes that fall within these ranges.
+These changes can result in IBM-used address spaces to fall inside the overlapping customer addresses.
+These changes can happen at any time, without notification, and can result in a network, service, or provisioning disruption.

 * A Generic Routing Encapsulation (GRE)/IPsec tunneling requirement between your Edge router and a customer virtual router in {{site.data.keyword.cloud_notm}} requires a non-conflicting subnet when ordering.
 Default addresses for Direct Link are non-routable and do not support tunneling.
 * {{site.data.keyword.cloud_notm}} VPC permits the use of RFC-1918 and IANA-registered IPv4 address space, privately within your VPC, with some exceptions in the IANA Special-Purpose ranges, and select ranges assigned to {{site.data.keyword.cloud_notm}} services.
 When using IANA-registered ranges within your enterprise, and within VPCs in conjunction with {{site.data.keyword.cloud_notm}} Direct Link, custom routes must be installed in each zone.
 For more information, see [Routing considerations for IANA-registered IP assignments](/docs/vpc?topic=vpc-interconnectivity#routing-considerations-iana).
 * If you plan to connect your direct link to a transit gateway, keep in mind that a single direct link gateway instance accepts a maximum of 120 on-premises address prefixes when connected to a transit gateway.
 Consider aggregating prefixes to keep within this limit.
 (A direct link can accept a maximum of 200 prefixes when not connected to a transit gateway.)